ArthurKaz/Test_Arena/README.md

 Menu/UI:
 If the player is killed, a menu opens with a "Restart" button and the number of enemies killed.
 Additionally, a pause button and controls, indicators of life, progress bar for the "Ultimate" ability, hit indicators, etc. may be added to the screen.

+Also, I added saving the record of defeated enemies to the project.